 The MatchmakingPlugin is an extension point for defining all custom matchmaking logic within the engine.
-From here, the plugin author can manipulate every Matchmaking.Party as it enters matchmaking, as well as perform comparisons between two matchables, checking to see if a complete match can be made.
+From here, the plugin author can manipulate every Matchmaking.Party as it enters matchmaking, as well as perform comparisons between two matchables, checking to see if a valid game instance can be made.

 Called after completing a matchmaking loop to give the plugin a chance to start a new game instance even if it was not filled during the iteration.